 Flushed with my success at achieving the Dark Ninja medal last night at 2.00 am, all be it a rather easy achievement, I decided to try for the Orderly III medal today.
 This entails taking a bridge zone, then a holy zone and finishing off with a monument zone, all in 20 minutes and in that precise order, hence the name.
 Having done some planning on this previously, I thought I’d give it a try at Roslin, where all three types of zone exist fairly close to each other.
-The bridge zone would be BilstonGlen, the holy zone a choice of either RoslinKirk or RosslynChapel, and the monument zone would be RoslinWarMeml, or even RoslinBattle.
+The bridge zone would be BilstonGlen, the holy zone a choice of either RoslinKirk or RosslynChapel, and the monument zone would be RoslinWarMeml, with the option of choosing RoslinBattle.

 I cycled from the house in Bonnyrigg, across Polton and freewheeled down the steep and windy hill to cross the River North Esk at Polton Mill, also a zone, which gave me 185 points.
 Then the steep tortuous climb up to Loanhead where I joined the Roslin to Shawfair cycleway, an old railway line.
 And yes, I did get off and push.
 The first zone BilstonGlen (185 points) was straight forwards, then it was a fast sprint in top gear for RoslinKirk.
 Quite a few pedestrians and cyclists on the path but minimal delays saw me reaching RoslinKirk within about 5 minutes, so plenty of time to spare.